Fundamental Analysis Guides

 Why does the Fed change its stance between hawkish and dovish?

-Ultimately, understanding the differences between hawkish and dovish stances will help investors determine what type of monetary policy may be adopted by the Federal Reserve at various points during an economic/business cycle.
-This can be beneficial for making smart investment decisions as it will provide clues as to whether it’s better to invest in stocks or bonds depending on what type of environment may exist within each business cycle phase.
+Ultimately, understanding the differences between hawkish and dovish stances will help investors determine what type of monetary policy the Federal Reserve may adopt at various points during an economic/business cycle.
+This can be beneficial for making smart investment decisions as it will provide clues as to whether it’s better to invest in stocks or bonds depending on the environment within each business cycle phase.

 Pros and cons of Hawks & Doves